 8. Catch rabbits in a live trap

 This might be lots of work for some, and fun for others.
-It’s not a one-time method, so requires repeating periodically, as new rabbits move into your garden.
+It’s not a one-time method, so requires repeating periodically if you want to reduce the rabbit population, as new rabbits move into your garden.

 If you decide you want to use this method, make sure you have a place to take your rabbits to, but more importantly, make sure it’s legal to do this where you live.

-Need a live trap?
+Need a live humane trap?
 This one’s my favorite.

-What bait should you use for the live trap?
-You have a few choices: rabbit pellets, carrots or cut up apples.
+What bait should you use for your live traps?
+You have a few choices:

 9. Embrace the rabbits